-State Private Land that is classified as production forest or within the protected areas system.
+Economic Land State Private Land that is classified as production forest or within the Concessions (ELCs) protected areas system.
 ELC contracts are allocated to private companies to develop forest areas for other uses.
 Since 2014, ELCs can be awarded for agro-industrial purposes (including forest plantations) for maximum 50 years of lease duration and for areas no greater than 10,000 ha.
-They can be revoked or cancelled by the government when legal and contractual requirements are not complied.
-Harvesting is supervised by Ministry of Agriculture, Forestry and Fisheries (MAFF) with technical recommendations by Forestry Administration (one of the MAFF line departments).
+ELC contracts can be revoked or cancelled by the government when legal and contractual requirements are not complied.
+Harvesting is supervised by Ministry of Agriculture, Forestry and Fisheries (MAFF) with technical recommendations by the Forestry Administration (an MAFF department).
 Harvest Permits are required.
-In theory and required by the national regulations, the actual timber harvest is carried out by an entity separate to ELC companies.
-The ELC companies have only rights to develop the ELC areas after forest areas have been converted.
-Prior to the jurisdictional transfer of 2016, both the Ministry of Agriculture, Forests and Fisheries and the Ministry of Environment shared jurisdiction over ELCs, depending upon the location of each specific ELC (located within MAFF versus MoE holdings, as the case may be).
+The actual timber harvest is required by the national regulations, to be carried out by an entity separate to ELC companies.
+The ELC companies only have rights to develop the ELC areas after forest areas have been converted.
+Prior to the jurisdictional transfer of 2016, both the Ministry of Agriculture, Forests and Fisheries (MAFF) and the Ministry of Environment (MoE) shared jurisdiction over ELCs, depending upon the location of each specific ELC (located within MAFF versus MoE holdings, as the case may be).
 However, since 2016, all ELCs are under MAFF supervision, even those ELCs previously approved by MoE and located within the MoE-supervised protected areas system.